MichalLytek/class-transformer-validator/README.md

     try {
         // transform and validate request body
         const userObject = await transformAndValidate(User, req.body);
-        // intered type of userObject is User, you can access all class prototype properties and methods } catch (error) {
+        // infered type of userObject is User, you can access all class prototype properties and methods } catch (error) {
         // your error handling
         console.err(error);